aliceinwire/tofuwiki/README.markdown

 [rvm]:https://rvm.io
 [rbenv]: https://github.com/sstephenson/rbenv

-Most of SoyWiki's commands should work even if you don't have Git installed.
+Most of TofuWiki's commands should work even if you don't have Git installed.
 But the revision history commands will not.

 ## Installation

-    gem install soywiki
+    gem install tofuwiki

-Test your installation by typing `soywiki -h`.
-You should see SoyWiki's help.
+Test your installation by typing `tofuwiki -h`.
+You should see TofuWiki's help.

-If you run into any PATH errors, try the following: Install the RVM Version Manager, then install a recent version of ruby through RVM, and run `gem install soywiki`.
+If you run into any PATH errors, try the following: Install the RVM Version Manager, then install a recent version of ruby through RVM, and run `gem install tofuwiki`.
 This should solve any installation issues.

-If you ever want to uninstall SoyWiki from your system, execute this command:
+If you ever want to uninstall TofuWiki from your system, execute this command:

-    gem uninstall soywiki
+    gem uninstall tofuwiki

-... and all traces of SoyWiki will removed.
+... and all traces of TofuWiki will removed.

-New and improved versions of SoyWiki will be released over time.
-To install the latest version, just type `gem install soywiki` again.
+New and improved versions of TofuWiki will be released over time.
+To install the latest version, just type `gem install tofuwiki` again.

-## Starting SoyWiki
+## Starting TofuWiki

-Before you start SoyWiki, create a directory that will hold your wiki files and `cd` into it.
-Then you can start SoyWiki with
+Before you start TofuWiki, create a directory that will hold your wiki files and `cd` into it.
+Then you can start TofuWiki with

-    soywiki
+    tofuwiki

-You can make as many SoyWiki wikis on your system as you want just by creating directories for them.
-It's not a good idea however to nest SoyWiki wiki directories within each other, for reasons that will become clear below.
+You can make as many TofuWiki wikis on your system as you want just by creating directories for them.
+It's not a good idea however to nest TofuWiki wiki directories within each other, for reasons that will become clear below.

-To use MacVim as your SoyWiki Vim engine, you can run soywiki like this
+To use MacVim as your TofuWiki Vim engine, you can run TofuWiki like this

-    SOYWIKI_VIM=mvim soywiki
+    TOFUWIKI_VIM=mvim tofuwiki

-or you can `export SOYWIKI_VIM=mvim` in your `~/.bash_profile` and then just run `soywiki`.
+or you can `export TOFUWIKI_VIM=mvim` in your `~/.bash_profile` and then just run `tofuwiki`.

-You can start SoyWiki from within a running Vim session.
-To set this up, first install or update SoyWiki, and then run
+You can start TofuWiki from within a running Vim session.
+To set this up, first install or update TofuWiki, and then run

-    soywiki --install-plugin
+    tofuwiki --install-plugin

-Please note that you will need to run this command after each time you update SoyWiki to a newer version.
+Please note that you will need to run this command after each time you update TofuWiki to a newer version.

-Assuming the plugin is installed, you can start SoyWiki from within a running Vim session by typing the command
+Assuming the plugin is installed, you can start TofuWiki from within a running Vim session by typing the command

-    :Soywiki
+    :Tofuwiki

 Make sure when you do this that Vim's working directory is the root of your wiki directory.
 You can change the working directory for the